Rethinking Equity: The German Mindset Shift That's Overdue

 | Beteiligung | Participation / Stake | Sounds like joining a committee, not owning the upside |

-- Fairness (historical legal meaning)
+- Fairness (the legal meaning)

-- Ownership (financial meaning)
+- Ownership (the financial meaning)

-- Agency (cultural meaning)
+- Agency (the cultural meaning)

-The French and Italian Advantage
+French and Italian

 Germans have neither the linguistic unity nor the institutional support.
-We’re linguistically paralyzed by Schuld.

 Chinese: Three Languages in One